FreeLibra/DockerPie/README.md

 Hello,This is my first project on the Github!

-This project general purpos is to control the Docker Images , Containers ,and Docker Machines etc ,wheather loacal or remote ,whith simple GUI by Python  Tornato and BootStrap.
+This project general purpos is to control the Docker Images , Containers ,and Docker Machines etc ,wheather loacal or remote ,with simple GUI powered by Python  Tornado and BootStrap.

 Maybe,In the Future, I will use golang with python as well.